karatoprakmerve/karatoprakmerve/README.md

 <h1> 👩🏻‍🚀 Hi, This is Merve speaking!</h1>

 <p>
   Very warm welcome to my GitHub profile.
 I've always been curious about the world of coding and I've taken many courses in this field before.
-However, I     finally started my Front-End Development journey in 2022 (YAAYY 🎉)
+However, I     finally started my Front-End Development journey.(YAAYY 🎉)

 👩🏻‍💻 I'm getting Front-End Developer Specialization which Meta manages through Coursera.
   As part of this, I've completed the courses below: